FFmpeg/FFV1/ffv1.md

 `Pixel`: The smallest addressable representation of a color in a Frame.
 It is composed of one or more Samples.

-`ESC`:   An ESCape Symbol to indicate that the Symbol to be stored is too large for normal storage and that an alternate storage method is used.

 `MSB`:   Most Significant Bit, the bit that can cause the largest change in magnitude of the Symbol.

 `VLC`:   Variable Length Code, a code that maps source symbols to a variable number of bits.